GBLille/MassiveFold/README.md

 ### Usage without SLURM

 MassiveFold can't run without SLURM.
-However, the `massivefold`, `mf-colabfold` and `mf-alphafold3` conda environments created at the installation allow to use respectively AFmassive, ColabFold and AlphaFold3 without parallelization.
+However, the `mf-afmassive-1.1.5`, `mf-colabfold-1.5.5` and `mf-alphafold-3.0.1` conda environments created at the installation allow to use respectively AFmassive, ColabFold and AlphaFold3 without parallelization.
 Their usage is detailed on their respective GitHub webpages.

 ### Using templates with ColabFold